SINTEF-AppliedCompSci/MRST/README.md

 ## Changes respect to the 2021a release
 * Adding new commented numerical examples to show complete workflow for creating, running, and analyzing 1D, 2D, and 3D flow systems using this module.
-* Deleting the 'co2_2Dfls' and 'co2_3Dfls' scripts from the utility folder (these have been included inside the numerical examples/papers scripts).
 * Deleting the 'addWellMICP' script from the utility folder (the scripts have been modified accordingly to use the 'addWell' script in MRST).
+* Deleting the 'co2_2Dfls' and 'co2_3Dfls' scripts from the utility folder (these have been included inside the corresponding scripts in the publications/paper_A folder).
 * Deleting the 'simulateScheduleADMICP' script from the utility folder (the scripts have been modified accordingly to use the 'simulateScheduleAD' script in MRST, and a new function 'checkCloggingMicp' has been added to check the clogging criterium that was checked before in 'simulateScheduleADMICP').
 * Adding new functions 'getPlotAfterStepCO2' and 'getPlotAfterStepMICP' to live plot the numerical results while the simulator is running.
+* Moving the 'CO2Model', 'equationsCO2', 'getFluxAndPropsCO2', and
+'getFluxAndPropsWater' scripts into the co2_assesment folder in the publications/paper_A folder (these scripts are kept to run the corresponding scripts described in publication [A], where a very simple CO2-water model is used, while in the new added numerical examples ('run2DLeakageCase' and 'run3DCase') the 'TwoPhaseWaterGasModel' script in the MRST co2lab module, a more comprehensive CO2-water model, is used to asses the CO2 leakage prior and after MICP treatment).

 ## Requirements
 * MRST (Tested version: 2021a)